avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 * With the board plugged in, Switch to the Serial Terminal and press **RST** on the board.
 * The application will display the certificate from the OPTIGA secure element.
 * Locate and copy the *Device Certificate* and from the terminal including the "BEGIN" and "END" lines.
-* Open a text editor, such as notepad, paste in the certificate, and save the file as "cert.txt"
+* Open a text editor, such as notepad, paste in the certificate, and save the file as `cert.txt`
   ```
   -----BEGIN CERTIFICATE-----
   MIIB9TCCAXygAwIBAgIEOi/kbTAKBggqhkjOPQQDAzByMQswCQYDVQQGEwJERTEh